validmind/developer-framework/README.md

 make docs
 ```

-The resulting docs will be written to `docs/pdoc/_build`.
+The resulting docs are written to `docs/pdoc/_build`.

 ## Adding a Copyright Header